Gothic War (535–554): Totila's capture of Italy

 Taking advantage of a five-year truce in the East, Belisarius was sent back to Italy with 200 ships in 544.
-He successfully reoccupied much of southern Italy, but, according to Procopius, he was starved of supplies and reinforcements by a jealous Justinian and so felt unable to march to Rome's relief.
-Procopius describes famine during the siege, in which the ordinary Romans, who were not rich enough to buy grain from the military, were reduced to eating bran, nettles, dogs, mice and finally "each other's dung".
+He reoccupied much of southern Italy, but he was short of supplies and reinforcements due to the jealousy of Justinian and so felt unable to march to Rome's relief.
+Procopius describes famine during the siege, in which the ordinary citizens of Rome, who were not rich enough to buy grain from the military, were reduced to eating bran, nettles, dogs, mice and finally "each other's dung".
 Pope Vigilius, who had fled to the safety of Syracuse, sent a flotilla of grain ships, but Totila's navy intercepted them near the mouth of the Tiber and captured them.

-A desperate attempt by Belisarius to relieve Rome came close to success but ultimately failed.
+Belisarius attempted to relieve Rome.
 According to Procopius, the plan involved sailing a force up the river Tiber, destroying the temporary bridge and watchtowers constructed by Totila's forces by dropping a boat filled with flammable materials onto a watchtower from a makeshift tower built on top of two fastened skiffs, which succeeded.
-Afterwards, his subordinate Isaakes, ordered to remain in the city of Portus, heard of his early successes and took a cavalry force to attack the Gothic stockade, eager to share the glory.
-This resulted in his capture and, once the news of this reached Belisarius, he interpreted the news as Portus had been captured by the Goths, meaning he had lost the only allied settlement close by, and that his wife, present in the city, was now a hostage of the Goths.
-Said to have been struck with a bout of aphasia, he called for a retreat to immediately retake Portus, only to discover that it remained under Roman control.
-After more than a year Totila finally entered Rome on 17 December 546, when his men scaled the walls at night and opened the Porta Asinaria.
-Procopius states that Totila was aided by some Isaurian troops from the imperial garrison who had arranged a secret pact with the Goths.
-Rome was plundered and Totila, who had expressed an intention to completely level the city, satisfied himself with tearing down about one third of the walls.
+Afterward, his subordinate Isaakes, ordered to remain in the city of Portus, heard of his early successes and took a cavalry force to attack the Gothic stockade, eager to share the glory.
+This resulted in his capture, and once the news of this reached Belisarius, he interpreted the news as Portus had been captured by the Goths, meaning he had lost the only allied settlement close by, and that his wife, present in the city, was now a hostage of the Goths.
+Said to have been struck with a bout of aphasia, he called for a retreat to immediately retake Portus, only to discover that it remained under Byzantine control.
+After more than a year, Totila finally entered Rome on 17 December 546, when his men scaled the walls at night and opened the Porta Asinaria.
+Totila was aided by some Isaurian troops from the imperial garrison who had arranged a secret pact with the Goths to open the gates.
+The Goths entered through the gate and Rome was plundered.
+Totila intended to level the whole city, but Belisarius pleaded him in a letter to spare the city.
+Totila satisfied himself with tearing down about one-third of the walls.
 He then left in pursuit of the Byzantine forces in Apulia.